jegly/open-invention/README.md

 **SolarRoad** is an open invention proposal for a fully integrated, self-powered road and urban energy ecosystem.
 Inspired by the simplicity of Scalextric — toy cars powered by an electric circuit track — this project proposes applying that same principle at civilisation scale: roads that power the vehicles travelling on them, harvest solar and thermal energy, guide autonomous transport, and eliminate fossil fuel dependency entirely.

 No petrol.
 No emissions.
-No grid dependency.
+No traffic jams.
+No road deaths.

 ---